AbdulHamidRumman/abdulhamidrumman.github.io/_pages/about.md

   - /about.html
 ---
 ------
-A fresh graduate from the Department of Materials and Metallurgical Engineering (MME) at Bangladesh University of Engineering and Technology (BUET), striving to become a material scientist.
-I have a keen interest in studying the applications of 2D materials (Graphene, MXenes, TMDs) for energy storage devices, such as supercapacitors and batteries, utilizing both experimental and computational techniques.
-Along with my experimental projects, I am currently involved in several computational research projects focusing on Machine Learning, Computer Vision, and Molecular Dynamics simulations under the supervision of Dr. Saquib Ahmed, SUNY Buffalo University, USA.
+Striving to become a material scientist with a keen interest in studying the applications of 2D materials (Graphene, MXenes, TMDs) for energy storage devices, such as supercapacitors and batteries, utilizing experimental and computational techniques.

 [DOWNLOAD CV](https://www.dropbox.com/scl/fi/ztnd3qfmiky56d4cbra1z/cv_ahr.pdf?rlkey=mlc7k35m7z8kwb2q2l6k4mgpp&dl=0)

 A data-driven personal website